Trade Stock Indices

 Construction of MACD

-The MACD indicator is constructed using two exponential moving averages and this indicator plots two lines.
+The MACD indicator is constructed using two exponential moving averages and this indicator draws two lines.
 The two default exponential moving averages used are 12 & 26.
 Then a smoothing factor of 9 is also applied when drawing the MACD.

 Summary of how MACD indicator is drawn